Education and Experience Requirements:

 - Ability to read and interpret blueprints and engineering documentation.

-- Able to use tools and equipment associated with sheetmetal installation and fabrication work.
+- Ability to use hand/power tools and equipment associated with installation and removal of interiors.

 - Able to climb ladders and stairs, work in small restricted areas, lift up to 40 pounds and work any shift.

 - Must be computer literate.